Services & Support FAQ

 December 7-13 Fall semester finals

 Clinicals, student teaching, service learning, internships, and other experiential learning will continue as prescribed by the host location.
 Should your experience be interrupted, contact the faculty member in charge of the experience.

 School of Education clinical interns and students engaged in school internships should communicate with their university supervisor and host site representative regarding their placement.

-The University Bookstore is operating with reduced hours and is open Monday, Wednesday, and Friday from 10:00 a.m. to 2:00 p.m.
+The University Bookstore is operating with reduced hours and is open Monday through Thursday from 10:00 a.m. to 2:00 p.m.
 In addition, the bookstore has has extended free ground shipping on all online orders to meet your needs.

 The University Bookstore is offering a variety of options for returning or selling books when you have finished with them, even if you are unable to come to campus.
 This FAQs document from the bookstore explains the available options, from prepaid shipping labels to in-person returns.

 Sunday Masses at 5:00 p.m. in the Dorothy Marron University Chapel resumed on August 31.
 Communion Services are held Monday through Thursday at 12:00 p.m. in the Marron Chapel.
 All liturgies will follow applicable guidelines set by the Diocese of Trenton.
 Social distancing and face coverings are required.
 For communion, consecrated hosts will be offered only in the hand.

 The Office of Campus Ministry continues to provide for the spiritual needs of the GCU community.
 Please e-mail Jeff Schaffer, director of campus ministry, for more information.

 Yes, the food pantry in Mercy Hall continues to accept donations to meet the needs of our students.
 To set up a drop-off time or to learn what items are needed most, please contact Jeff Schaffer, director of campus ministry.